z00mantwo/BoxTurtleMC/README.md

 ![BT_Render](images/katapult.png)

-Note if you are using a Pi Pico2 change the "Processor Model" to rp2350.
+Note if you are using a Pi Pico 2 change the "Processor Model" to rp2350.

 After configuring and making katapult.
 Connect your Pi Pico while pressing the boot button on the Pico via USB to your klipper host.
 It is suggested the Pico is not in the BoxTurtleMC board at this point.